nickassafkirk/Memory_Minder_Memory_Game/README.md

 - As a new user, I want to enjoy playing the game.
 - As a new user, I want to understand how to play the game without having to read the instructions.
 - As a new user, I want to be challenged by the game but not frustrated by it's level of difficulty.
-- As a return user, I want to see how my result compaers to my previous attempts.
+- As a return user, I want to see how my result compares to my previous attempts.
+- As a user, I want to select my preferred game theme.
+- As a user, I want to be able to play the game on a mobile device.

 ---
 ## Scope